Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Rayleigh-Normal Distribution

-In this section, we introduce a new probability distribution family on $\R$ with one parameter which connects the normal distribution and the Rayleigh distribution.
+In this subsection, we introduce a new probability distribution family on $\R$ with one parameter which connects the standard normal distribution and a Rayleigh distribution with a specific parameter.
 A function $Z$ on $\R$ is generally called a cumulative distribution function if $Z$ is right continuous, monotonically increasing and satisfies $\displaystyle\lim_{x\to-\infty} Z(x)=0$ and $\displaystyle\lim_{x\to \infty} Z(x)=1$.
 Then, there uniquely exists a probability distribution on $\R$ whose cumulative distribution coincides with $Z$.
 That is, given a cumulative distribution function in the above sense, it determines a probability distribution on $\R$.
-To define the new probability distribution family, we give its cumulative distribution function.
+To define the new probability distribution family, we give its cumulative distribution functions.

-For $\mu\in\R$ and $v\in\R_+$, let $\Phi_{\mu,v}$ and $N_{\mu,v}$ be the cumulative distribution function and the probability density function of the normal distribution with the mean $\mu$ and the variance $v$.
-We denote $\Phi_{0,1}$ and $N_{0,1}$ simply by $\Phi$ and $N$.
+For $\mu\in\R$ and $v>0$, let $\Phi_{\mu,v}$ and $\phi_{\mu,v}$ be the cumulative distribution function and the probability density function of the normal distribution with the mean $\mu$ and the variance $v$.
+We denote $\Phi_{0,1}$ and $\phi_{0,1}$ simply by $\Phi$ and $\phi$.
 Using the continuous fidelity (or the Bhattacharyya coefficient) for continuous probability distributions $p$ and $q$ on $\R$ defined by

-we define the following function. \begin{df}\Label{rn} For $v>0$, a Rayleigh-normal distribution function $Z_v$ on $\R$ is defined by
+we define the following function. \begin{df}\Label{rn} For $v>0$, the Rayleigh-normal distribution function $Z_v$ on $\R$ is defined by

-where $A:\R\to[0,1]$ runs over continuous differentiable monotone increasing functions satisfying $\Phi\le A\le1$ in RHS. \end{df} The Rayleigh-normal distribution function is proven to be a cumulative distribution function later, and thus, it determines a probability distribution on $\R$.
-The graphs of the Rayleigh-normal distributions can be described as in Fig. \ref{RN} by Proposition \ref{Zform} in subsection \ref{sec:property}.
+where $A:\R\to[0,1]$ runs over continuously differentiable monotone increasing functions satisfying $\Phi\le A\le1$ in the right hand side.
+For $v=0$, the Rayleigh-normal distribution function $Z_0$ on $\R$ is defined to be the cumulative distribution function $\Phi$ of the standard normal distribution. \end{df}

+The Rayleigh-normal distribution function is proven to be a cumulative distribution function later, and thus, it determines a probability distribution on $\R$.
+In addition, the right continuity of $Z_{v}$ for $v$ at $v=0$ is also shown latter.
+The graphs of the Rayleigh-normal distribution functions can be described as in Fig. \ref{RN} by Proposition \ref{Zform}.

+The second order optimization problem discussed in Section \ref{sec:asymptotic} is essentially reduced to the problem with respect to normal distributions.
+Hence, our asymptotic conversion problem is essentially reduced to the conversion problem between two normal distributions, which is the right hand side of (\ref{eq:rn}).
+Therefore, our Rayleigh-normal distribution function $Z_v$ plays an essential role in second-order asymptotics of conversion of distributions.